tien-thanh-hua/FFood/README.md

 8. Start the Tomcat server and access the food e-commerce website:
    - Start the Tomcat server either through your IDE or by running the appropriate startup script.
    - Open a web browser and visit `http://localhost:8080/your-web-app-context` to access the website.
-The web application context path can be configured in `src/main/webapp/META-INF/context.xml`.
+The web application context path can be configured in `src/main/webapp/META-INF/context.xml`
-	   - By default the context path is empty, so the website URL should be `http://localhost:8080`.
+	   - By default it is `""`, so the website URL should be `http://localhost:8080`

 Now you should have FFood running locally on your machine.